hknutzen/Netspoc/language.markdown

 comment to each generated device configuration.
 It is later used to reach the device when deploying the configuration by Netspoc-Approve.

-## Disabling part of the topology {#disabling}

-An interface can be explicitly marked as disabled.
-This implicitly marks all network objects as disabled, that are located *behind* this interface.
-We are defining *behind an interface* as that part of the topology which is seen when looking from the router to that interface.
-All occurrences of disabled network resources in groups and rules are silently discarded.

 ## Disable generation of object-groups

 Netspoc generates optimized code using object-groups for devices of